missionpinball/mpf-docs/hardware/multimorphic/switches_p3_roc.rst

    There is no electronic protection on the P3-Roc for burst switches (neither as local inputs nor as burst optos).
    Do not use them without additional protection.
-   Any voltage above 3.3V or below 0V will irrevisibly damage the P3-Roc.
+   Any voltage above 3.3V or below 0V will irreversibly damage the P3-Roc.
    Make sure you know what you are doing before turning this on.
    We advise to use SW-16 for normal playfield/mech inputs and only use local inputs with additional circuits (not directly).